ServaboFidem/fastapi-ubuntu/README.md

 Premade docker image is available at: https://hub.docker.com/repository/docker/servabofidem/fastapi-ubuntu

+# Credit due to Sebastián Ramírez
 Forked from: https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker
-Credit due to Sebastián Ramírez.
-I just don't like Alpine, and I wanted a more useful base image.
+I just don't like Alpine, and I wanted a more useful base image without having to deal with a million different layers.